-- After downloading the firmware upgrade file, ensure that you unzip the file before saving it to the SSD. - Ensure that the "force_upgrade" folder is saved to the top level of the SSD, and not to a subfolder.
+- After downloading the firmware upgrade file, ensure that you unzip the file before saving it to the SSD. - Ensure that the "force upgrade" folder is saved to the top level of the SSD, and not to a subfolder.

-GENERAL: MODULE, EXPANDER, OR LENS MOUNT NOT FUNCTIONING
+GENERAL: LENS MOUNT NOT FUNCTIONING

-A module, expander, or lens mount is not functioning correctly, or is not communicating with the camera.
+The lens mount is not functioning correctly, or is not communicating with the camera.

 - Perform a Hardware Rediscover.
-For more information, go to "Rediscover (Hardware Rediscover)" on page 152. - Upgrade your camera firmware.
-For more information, go to "Upgrade Camera Firmware" on page 183. - Reset your camera's default settings.
-For more information, go to "Reset Defaults" on page 152.
+For more information, go to "Rediscover (Hardware Rediscover)" on page 137. - Upgrade your camera firmware.
+For more information, go to "Upgrade Camera Firmware" on page 163. - Reset your camera's default settings.
+For more information, go to "Reset Defaults" on page 137.